Tuberculosis (TB) in Children

 Treatment may include:

 For latent TB in children ages 2 to 11.
-Usually a six- to 12-month course of isoniazid will be given to kill off the TB organisms in the body.
+Usually a 6 to 12-month course of isoniazid will be given to kill off the TB organisms in the body.

 For active TB in children.
-Doctors may prescribe three to four medications at once including isoniazid, rifampin, pyrazinamide, or streptomycin for a period of time up to six months or more for the medication to be effective.
+Doctors may prescribe 3 to 4 medications at once including for up to 6 months or more for the medication to be effective.